 The World’s Top 10 Low-Cost Airlines

-However, it seems that the tourist travelers are more willing to retake their plans as soon as the regulations appear to be more flexible.
+However, it seems that tourist travelers are more willing to retake their plans as soon as the regulations appear to be more flexible.
 According to a study from McKinsey in previous recessions, business travel proved to be more volatile and had a slower recovery than leisure.
-We all know tourist traveler is usually focused on price and therefore, there’s a tendency to consider low-cost airlines for the travel plans.
+We all know tourist trap travelers areally focused on price and, sore’s a tendency to consider low-cost airlines for the el plans.
 A good example is during the financial crisis of 2008-2009, corporate travel reduced by 13%, while leisure travel only had a decline of 7% in the United States.
 The recovery was also faster for leisure traveling taking approximately two years, while corporate travel took roughly five years to rebound.

 Corona’s Impact on Low-Cost Airlines

 On the other hand, a study realized by the CAPA shows the tendency since COVID-19 started with low-cost carriers having a higher number of passenger jets in service than legacy carriers, especially during the summertime where traveling rules were more flexible.
-Even with the third wave at its highest moment, we can see that low-cost airlines have a slightly higher percentage of the fleet in service during February than full-legacy carriers for the Europe region.
+Thus, even with the third wave at its highest moment, we can see that low-cost airlines have a slightly higher percentage of the fleet in service during February than full-legacy carriers for the European region.

 Additionally, some post-pandemic factors might shift the air travel consumption to the low-cost models.
 According to a survey performed by Global Data with more than 5,500 participants, more than 87% of travelers are concerned with their finances, and therefore, it is more likely low-cost carriers can meet these needs.

-Therefore, passengers willing to travel should know which are the best low-cost airlines they can consider retaking their leisure trips, according to the Luxury Travel Expert.
+Therefore, passengers willing to travel should know which are the best low-cost airlines to consider retaking their leisure trips, according to the Luxury Travel Expert.